Events, Trainings and Webinars

 San Juan Islands Forest Health Collaborative

-The San Juan Islands Forest Health Collaborative is a collaboration of partner agencies working collectively to restore forests throughout San Juan County.
-The collaborative offers both educational and financial support to assist landowners in reducing the potential for wildfire, developing ecological diversity, and enhancing resiliency in a changing climate.
+The San Juan Islands Forest Health Collaborative is a collaboration of partner agencies working collectively to improve forest health, increase carbon sequestration and reduce wildfire risk throughout San Juan County.
+The collaborative offers educational and financial opportunities to help landowners reduce the potential for wildfire, develop ecological diversity, and enhance resiliency in a changing climate.

 The Conservation District provides forest planning by USDA-NRCS certified planners.
 Visit our forest planning page here for more information.